jhpyle/docassemble/demo.md

   How much ${ x.do_question("have") } in stocks and bonds?
 decoration: stocks
 fields:
-  - Amount in Stocks and Bonds: x.asset.stocksbonds.value
+  - Amount in Stocks and Bonds: x.asset['stocks and bonds'].value
     datatype: currency
 ---
 generic object: Individual